 Applying gentle pressure to the anus opening will give you a guide as to whether you are warmed up and relaxed, if the finger isn’t invited in, go back to massage and relaxing into that external pleasure.This may be as far as you get for the first time and that’s ok, there’s no race to anal penetration and porn style back door orgasms.
 That’s just not realistic.

-If you’re ready to start experimenting with penetrative pleasure, we encourage the use of a narrow and clean finger or a small anal toy, whether that be a small butt plug or a thin wand like this one: The Medusa by Yoni Pleasure Palace.
-The Lulu is another beautiful glass wand that may be the perfect addition to your anal play exploration.
+If you’re ready to start experimenting with penetrative pleasure, we encourage the use of a narrow and clean finger or a small anal toy, whether that be a small butt plug or a thin wand like this one: The Aura.
+The Luna is another beautiful glass wand that may be the perfect addition to your anal play exploration.

 HOT TIP: Ensure that your fingernails are clipped & filed down, hands are clean and even slip on a regular condom or finger condom onto your finger for a smooth, easeful entry.